About Computer Science & Engineering

 Credit 1 unit.

-E81 CSE 437R Technical Interviewing
+CSE 4397 Technical Interviewing

 Students will study, give, and receive technical interviews in this seminar course.
 The focus will be on improving student performance in a technical interview setting, with the goal of making our students as comfortable and agile as possible with technical interviews.
-Professionals from the local and extended Washington University community will mentor the students in this seminar.
+Professionals from the local and extended Washington University community will mentor our students in this seminar.

 Credit 2 units.

-E81 CSE 442T Introduction to Cryptography
+CSE 4402 Introduction to Cryptography

 This course is an introduction to modern cryptography, with an emphasis on its theoretical foundations.
 Topics will include one-way functions, pseudorandom generators, public key encryption, digital signatures, and zero-knowledge proofs.
-Prerequisites: CSE 240 and CSE 247.

 Credit 3 units.